elves/elvish/CONTRIBUTING.md

 2. Some files are generated from other files.
 They should be committed into the repository for this package to be go-gettable.
 Run `go generate ./...` to regenerate them in case you modified the source.

+    Dependencies of the generation rules:

-    We use the `stringer` tool in some generation rules.
-Install with `go get -u golang.org/x/tools/cmd/stringer`.
+    *   The `stringer` tool: Install with `go get -u golang.org/x/tools/cmd/stringer`;

+    *   An installed `elvish` in your PATH;

+    *   Python 2.7 at `/usr/bin/python2.7` (Python scripts should be rewritten in either Go or Elvish).

 3. Always format the code with `goimports` before committing.
 Run `go get golang.org/x/tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.